Terra Wellington

 Terra Wellington is an American actress, writer, and producer.
-She is known for her portrayals of sophisticated women in peril, distress, or vulnerable situations, and works predominantly in independent films.
-Her writing and creative producing include both TV series, feature work, and morning television.
-She is also an environmental and wellness advocate, having written books and been a U.S. columnist and magazine editor.
+She is also an environmental and wellness advocate, published author, and has been a U.S. columnist and magazine editor.

 Early life

 Wellington grew up in both the Western U.S. states, principally in Utah and Colorado, and in the Chicago-midwest area in a middle-class family.
 Her mother worked as a freelance artist and author, though principally raised her children as a full-time homemaker.
-And her father worked in sales, acted in community theater, and was a celebrated organist.
+And her father worked in sales, acted in community theater, and was a celebrated organist and pianist.
 She learned to play the piano at the age of 5.

 Excelling in prose interpretation on the school's speech team, she attended Adlai E. Stevenson High School in Lincolnshire, Illinois, a northern Chicago suburb.